rabrigo/professional-portfolio-wip/README.md

 # Professional Portfolio WIP

 Since the last portfolio repo I've refactored my code.
 Some of my positioning was hard coded when I last submitted this assignment.
 Now I've reduced the amount of class and styled similar elements with the same code.
 For now, I am using jQuery as a hover over and click action-er for the Furiendr project figure.
+I have also updated my resume, LinkedIn, and GitHub profile link.

 ![This is an image](/assets/images/screen1.png)